sagecontinuum/sage-data-client/README.md

 print(df.groupby(["meta.node", "name"]).size())
 ```

-Additional examples can be found in the [examples](https://github.com/sagecontinuum/sage-data-client/examples) directory.

 ### Load results from file

 If we have saved the results of a query to a file `data.json`, we can also load using the `load` function as follows: